shichao-an/blog-source/2013/11/10/wake_suspend_machines_local_ethernet.rst

 Wake
 ----

 To wake up A is simple.
-Suppose A’s MAC address is 11:aa:22:bb:33:cc and the hostname is “machine-a”, and you want to wake it up from other machines (e.g. Machine B) on LAN, first install the wakeonlan utility (on Machine B).``
+Suppose A's MAC address is 11:aa:22:bb:33:cc and the hostname is "machine-a", and you want to wake it up from other machines (e.g. Machine B) on LAN, first install the wakeonlan utility (on Machine B).

 On Debian/Ubuntu::